Camping with Wildlife

 Seeing a bear at camp can be very exciting, and it's important to be prepared for this encounter.
 Please review the information on bears in the Black Bear Manual.

 The training in the Black Bear Manual is mandatory.
 Groups will not be allowed past check-in until we have received a signed copy stating that you have completed the training.

 Tomahawk provides a “Bear Box” in each campsite for units to store smell-ables.
 The “Bear Boxes” are old streetlight electrical boxes that stand about 6 feet tall, 3 feet wide and about two feet deep.
 It is recommended that each Scout brings a small plastic tote (approx. 6’’x5’’x9’’) to store personal hygiene items and snacks.
 Please note that while they will keep the large critters out, the “Bear Boxes” will not always keep the small critters, such as mice and insects, out.

 The forests of TSR are home to many animals including Ticks.
 It's important to know how to camp in areas that have ticks, as ticks are known carriers of various diseases.
 Make sure to review the Tick Born Illness page with your Troop/Crew.

 It's important to remember to Respect Wildlife, a key point in Leave no Trace.
-When you see an animal in the wild do not chase after them, feed them or try to lure them.
-This is for your safety as well as your own.
-Its important to remember you may be up for a week, but TSR are these animals home year round.
+When you see an animal in the wild, do not chase after them, feed them, or try to lure them.
+This is for their safety as well as your own.
+Its important to remember you may be up for a week, but TSR is home to these animals year round.